Artificial Grass: Past, Present, and Future

 The synthetic grass industry began as a solution to help improve inner city youth’s physical fitness during the 1950’s.

 Strong proponents of artificial grass were The Ford Foundation’s Education Facilities Laboratory in conjunction with Monsanto Industries and Chemstrand.
-From 1962 through 1966, Chemstrand’s research organization, The Creative Group, tested synthetic turf carpet surfaces for flammability, water drainage and resistance as well as durability levels that included foot traffic.
+From 1962 through 1966, Chemstrand’s research organization, The Creative Group, tested synthetic turf carpet surfaces for heat-resistance, water drainage and resistance as well as durability levels that included foot traffic.

 In 1965, Houston’s Astrodome was in desperate need of a dependable playing field since weather conditions did not allow for natural turf.
 Astrodome developer Judge Hofheinz consulted Monsanto about installing artificial turf.